‘I Didn’t Know I Could Get My Suboxone Online’

 • Blood in the toilet bowl

-• Intense straining to pass very small bowel movements
+• Intense straining to pass minimal bowel movements

 Your doctor may discuss your history of Suboxone treatment to understand how this might impact your digestion and overall health.
 They may also perform a physical exam, which could include a rectal exam, especially if you have more serious symptoms like pain or bleeding.